vmware-tanzu/tanzu-dev-portal/content/guides/reactive-spring-security-simple.md

 ## The Application

-The [Example app](https://start.spring.io/#!type=maven-project&language=kotlin&platformVersion=2.7.3&packaging=jar&jvmVersion=17&groupId=example&artifactId=rsocket-security&name=rsocket-security&description=Reactive%20RSocket%20Security%20Demo&packageName=example.rsocket.security&dependencies=rsocket,security,spring-shell) is a RSocket Messaging service containing 2 privileged routes, 1 un-privilege 'status' route will also get explored.
+The [Example app](https://start.spring.io/#!type=maven-project&language=kotlin&platformVersion=2.7.3&packaging=jar&jvmVersion=17&groupId=example&artifactId=rsocket-security&name=rsocket-security&description=Reactive%20RSocket%20Security%20Demo&packageName=example.rsocket.security&dependencies=rsocket,security,spring-shell) is an RSocket service we will use to test authentication and authorization.

 The service interface is as follows: